lizardoluis/GoEuro-DevTest/README.md

 Simple application that queries GoEuro API and transforms the response JSON data into a CSV file.

-For more detailed description please access: https://github.com/goeuro/dev-test
+For a detailed description, please see: https://github.com/goeuro/dev-test

 Usage